Modularising Verification Of Durable Opacity: A Modular Proof Technique

-The specification of $CM$ in KIV also fixes the linearization points of $CM$, by defining non-$\tau$ actions for such steps.
-Reading linearizes at $R1$, when the value is read from volatile memory.
+The specification of \CM in KIV also fixes the linearization points of \CM, by defining non-$\tau$ actions for such steps.
+Reading linearizes at $\pcDoLibRead$, when the value is read from volatile memory.
 Committing linearizes at $W8$, when the log is set to empty.

-The forward simulation between $CM$ and $AM$ consists of a global part and a local part for every transaction $t$ too.
-The global part simply states that $owns$ of $AM$ and $CM$ are identical and that the abstract memory $mem$ of $AM$ is always equal to $vmem \oplus log$ (the invariant implies that it is then equal to $pmem \oplus log$ as well).
+The forward simulation between \CM and \AM consists of a global part and a local part for every transaction $t$ too.
+The global part simply states that $owns$ of \AM and \CM are identical and that the abstract memory $mem$ of \AM is always equal to $vmem \oplus plog$ (the invariant implies that it is then equal to $pmem \oplus plog$ as well).

-The local part of the simulation for thread $t$ gives a mapping between pc-values of $CM$ and $AM$ in the obvious way.
-As an example, since the linearization point of commit is at $W9$, all $pc_t$ values from $W1$ to $W8$ are mapped to $doCommit(wrSet_t)$, while $pc_t = resCommit$ is mapped to $resCommit$.
-The local part of the simulation also ensures that input received by an operation of $CM$ that is stored in a local variable is equal to the corresponding input of $AM$, and similar for the outputs.
+The local part of the simulation for thread $t$ gives a mapping between program counter values of \CM and \AM in the obvious way.
+As an example, since the linearization point of commit is at $W6$, all $lpc_t$ values before and including $W6$ are mapped to $\pcDoLibWrite(wrSet_t)$, while $lpc_t = \pcWriteLibResp$ is mapped to $\pcWriteLibResp$.
+The local part of the simulation also ensures that input received by an operation of \CM that is stored in a local variable is equal to the corresponding input of \AM, and similar for the outputs.

-With this forward simulation, the proof has to show a commuting diagram for every step of $CM$ according to Definition~\ref{def:for-sim}.
+With this forward simulation, the proof has to show a commutativity for every step of \CM according to Definition~\ref{def:for-sim}.
 The proofs of this refinement in KIV are simple.
 Three days of work were required to set up the specifications and to do the proofs, which have ca.~300 interactive steps.